hassanabbas9/Calculator-Service/README.md

 url: https://fast-coast-65076.herokuapp.com/calculus?query=Mis0KjEwLzMNCg==

 ## Explaination ##
+Query parameter takes the base64 encoded string expression in the respective url

+Example:
+Expression: 2+4*10/3

-query paramter takes the base64 encoded string expression for instance considering query=2+4*10/3 which would become 'Mis0KjEwLzMNCg==' after the encoding is applied so the final url will become https://fast-coast-65076.herokuapp.com/calculus?query=Mis0KjEwLzMNCg== which will return the results in json format
+This would become 'Mis0KjEwLzMNCg==' after the encoding is applied so the final url will become 'https://fast-coast-65076.herokuapp.com/calculus?query=Mis0KjEwLzMNCg==' which will return the results in json format

 ## Run locally ##
 $ cd Calculator_App